jlhidalgo/vs-template-wizard/README.md

 * Build the project
 * Install the Visual Studio Extension once it is built.
 The installation is done by double clicking on the generated `.visx` file, which is located within the `bin` folder after the project is built.
 * Restart Visual Studio 2015 so the templates are reloaded.
 * Create a new SQL Server Database Project.
 * Select the project in the Solution Explorer view, press `Ctrl` + `Shift` + `A` to open the Add New Item dialog.
 * Pick up `SProcTemplate` from the SQL Server templates list, then the Stored Procedure Template form is loaded.
+* Fill the form data accordingly and click `OK`.
+* A `Code1.sql` file is created and added to the project.
+This new file contains the database script with enough code to create/alter a stored procedure.

+### Alernate steps to use the generated Visual Studio Extension
+* Download the repository
+* Open the project with Visual Studio 2015
+* Press `F5`.
+The application is executed.
+* A new instance of Visual Studio 2015 is opened.
+* Create a new SQL Server Database Project.
+* Select the project in the Solution Explorer view, press `Ctrl` + `Shift` + `A` to open the Add New Item dialog.
+* Pick up `SProcTemplate` from the SQL Server templates list, then the Stored Procedure Template form is loaded.